Oyster Farming

 Let’s begin with a little biology 101.
 We grow Eastern Oysters (Crassostrea virginica) native to the North American waters of the Atlantic and Gulf of Mexico.
 They’re disease-resistant, natural triploids originating from broodstock selectively bred at the Virginia Institute for Marine Sciences (VIMS).

-the summer months or lose body weight once they’ve spawned out.
-They remain firm and plump and grow to market size much faster than a diploid oyster (12-18 vs. 36 to 48 months).
+months or lose body weight once they’ve spawned out.
+They remain firm and plump and grow to market size much faster than a diploid oyster (12 to 18 vs. 36 to 48 months).

 Hatchery